alecl303/TheSultansOfSuggestion/project-description.md

 ### Keyboard and Mouse
 The player can move their character by using the ‘WASD’ (or arrow) keys.
 Pressing Shift will let the character perform a dodge roll to evade enemy attacks.
 By pressing the spacebar, the character will perform its active spell.
 By aiming the mouse, players can specifically target and aim at specific high-priority targets.

-### Controller
-The player can also play the game with the use of a controller.
-The player can aim their attacks with the right joystick and move with the left one.
-Additionally, the spells and dodge roll are bound to their specific face buttons on the controller used.

 ## Game Logic
 Everything mentioned below was either made up or learned from a project done in class.
 * Enemy Controller(s)